gethomepage/homepage/docs/widgets/services/truenas.md

   password: pass # not required if using api key
   key: yourtruenasapikey # not required if using username / password
   enablePools: true # optional, defaults to false
-  nasType: scale # defaults to scale, values are core or scale
+  nasType: scale # defaults to scale, must be set to 'core' if using enablePools with TrueNAS Core
 ```